tamir650/keshet17/README.md

     pip install virtualenv

-To create a new virtualenv named `.venv` in the `analytics` work directory:
+To create a new virtualenv introduction_to_data_science in the ~/virtual_environment work directory:

     mkdir ~/virtual_environment